micahwoods/micahwoods.github.io/_posts/2018-07-15-it-doesnt-have-to-be-so-complicated.md

 3) Tom Calder [asked](https://twitter.com/tomosocanoso/status/1017892794751336448), "if we do have salts in our soils, is the concern/problem more about the salts almost stealing the water from the plant like a sponge?"

-That's kind of the problem, although I like to think of it more in terms of salinity reduces the availability of water the grass, and because of that it reduces the growth rate of the grass.
+That's kind of the problem, although I like to think of it more in terms of salinity reduces the availability of water to the grass, and because of that it reduces the growth rate of the grass.
 Here are two technical descriptions of this from textbooks:

 ![salinity textbook quote definitions](/img/salinity.png)